ranfysvalle02/mdb-agg-crewai/README.md

 That's where MongoDB's Aggregation Framework shines, offering an efficient and powerful solution for complex data analysis tasks.
 It allows you to process entire collections of data, passing it through a multi-stage data pipeline.
 Within these stages, you can perform calculations and transformations on entire collections.
 This bypasses the limitations of LLMs for numerical computations, providing a robust and reliable method for data analysis.

 In this blog post, we’ll combine the power of the MongoDB Aggregation framework with GenAI to overcome the limitations of “Classic RAG”.
 We'll explore this by delving into the MongoDB Atlas Sample Dataset, specifically the `sample_analytics` database.
-We will concentrate on the 'transactions' collection as it provides a realistic and comprehensive dataset.
 The transaction data offers a realistic dataset that allows users to hone their skills in data analysis, querying, and aggregation, particularly in the context of financial data.

-## Explanation of the `sample_analytics` documents
+### Explanation of the `sample_analytics` documents
 Collection: transactions

 - transaction_id: This is a unique identifier that distinctly marks each transaction.